Components

 Localization

-By default, the calendar will use the document's locale (e.g. <html lang="en-US">), otherwise, it will use the browser's locale (e.g. navigator.language).
+By default, the calendar will use the browser's locale (e.g. navigator.language).

 You can override this behavior by setting the locale attribute to any valid locale string (e.g. fr for French, en-US for English, etc.):